XiaoGeNintendo/CurseforgeModpackDownloaderRemaster/README.md

 6. Open the output file and download all the links.

-7. Put all the downloaded mods into the "mods" version and copy all the content of "override" in the zip folder to ".minecraft"
+7. Put all the downloaded mods into the "mods" version and copy all the content of "overrides" in the zip to ".minecraft"

 8. Open the game and you should be set!